Non-Abelian fusion rules from Abelian systems with SPT phases and graph topological order: Why do quasiparticles with non-Abelian fusion rules exist in the models?

-Howbeit, if we analyse these two possible situations from the physical point of view, we conclude that second one \emph{may} not make much sense for two simple reasons.
-The first reason (which is the strongest) is that this capacity, to withdraw the system from its second vacuum state (\ref{ground-state-qdmv-z2z3-second}) by the action of some $ W^{\left( J , K \right) } _{v} $, legitimizes the presence of $ W^{\left( 1 , 3 \right) } _{v} $ among the other operators that create quasiparticles, despite it does not appear among those which define the Hamiltonian of the $ D_{3} \left( \mathds{Z} _{2} \right) $.
-If it were not so, we could not even affirm that the $ D_{3} \left( \mathds{Z} _{2} \right) $ ground state is \textquotedblleft matter degenerate\textquotedblright because we would have a state (\ref{ground-state-qdmv-z2z3-second}) that, from the matter point of view, is useless.
-The second reason (which is the weakest but not least) is that the fusion rules in Table \ref{QDMv-matter-rules-2-alt} are exactly the same as those shown in Table \ref{QDMv-matter-rules-1}.
-That is, if we construct a $ D_{3} \left( \mathds{Z} _{2} \right) $ by admitting the presence of this matterly useless state (\ref{ground-state-qdmv-z2z3-second}), we are defining the same $ D_{2} \left( \mathds{Z} _{2} \right) $ already presented in Example 1.
+However, if we analyse these two possibilities from a physical point of view, we conclude that the second one \emph{may} not make much sense for, at least, two simple reasons.
+And the first reason is that this capacity, to withdraw the system from its second vacuum state (\ref{ground-state-qdmv-z2z3-second}) by the action of some $ W^{\left( J , K \right) } _{v} $, legitimizes the presence of $ W^{\left( 2 , 0 \right) } _{v} $ among the other operators that create quasiparticles, although it does not appear among those that define the $ H_{3} / \mathds{C} \left( \mathds{Z}_{2} \right) $ Hamiltonian\footnote{Note that, as well as in QFT (where Hamiltonians can be expressed in the \emph{Fock representation} by using the creation $ a^{\dagger } $ and annihilation $ a $ operators \cite{itzykson}), the entire $ D \left( \mathds{Z} _{P} \right) $ energy spectrum can also be well understood from \cite{mf-pedagogical} \begin{itemize} \item the knowledge of the ground state of these models, and \item the excitations created by the action of the operators that compose its Hamiltonian on this ground state. \end{itemize} Because of this , it becomes valid to recognize $ M_{v} \left( g \right) $ among the operators that create quasiparticles in the $ H_{3} / \mathds{C} \left( \mathds{Z}_{2} \right) $ model, thus justifying the results (\ref{identity-h3z2}) and (\ref{one-two-h3z2}).}.
+After all, if it were not so, we could not even say that the $ H_{3} / \mathds{C} \left( \mathds{Z}_{2} \right) $ ground state is \textquotedblleft matter degenerated\textquotedblright because, from the matter (fields) point of view, the vacuum state (\ref{ground-state-qdmv-z2z3-second}) would be useless.
+The second reason is that the fusion rules in Table \ref{h-example-32-alt} are exactly the same as those shown in Table \ref{h-example-22}, which shows the fusion rules associated with the quasiparticles $ Q^{\left( J , K \right) } $ of the $ H_{2} / \mathds{C} \left( \mathds{Z}_{2} \right) $ model.
+That is, if we define this $ H_{3} / \mathds{C} \left( \mathds{Z}_{2} \right) $ model by making the vacuum state (\ref{ground-state-qdmv-z2z3-second}) useless from the matter (field) point of view, we are dealing with the same $ H_{2} / \mathds{C} \left( \mathds{Z}_{2} \right) $ model\footnote{Although Ref. \cite{pramod} pay attention only to the $ H_{N} / \mathds{C} \left( \mathds{Z}_{P} \right) $ models where $ N > P $, the definition given above includes the case where $ N = P $.}.